 Hunter is the cornerstone of the whole team, the glue that holds it all together, and the asshole that runs through a closed tent door in the middle of the night to chase a squirrel that he heard.
 Hunter came into this story as a 1yr (+) old dog hanging out at a shelter in Palmer, Alaska.
 All of the other dogs in the shelter were fighting for attention, barking, jumping and being generally obnoxious except for this 45lb red haired, husky looking thing.
 He genuinely couldn’t give a shit if you looked at him or not and when we took him into the “play room” he cared more about getting to the kitty outside the window than anything we had to offer.
-We made it out the parking lot before going back and saying that he had to be ours.
+We barely made it out to the parking lot before going back and saying that he had to be ours.

-Fast forward 4 years and we’ve got a stubborn, moody and fiercely loyal mutt that to the best of our knowledge is 1/2 Chow Chow, 1/2 Alaskan Husky (mutt mix) and 1/2 Mountain Goat.
-He could care less about jumping on you and licking you after being gone 10 months for a deployment but if anyone tries to come in the house at night while ‘Mom’ is home alone asleep they better slam the door in his face or get a very different type of affection.
+Fast forward 9 years and we’ve got a stubborn, moody and fiercely loyal mutt that to the best of our knowledge is 1/2 Chow Chow, 1/2 Alaskan Husky (mutt mix) and 1/2 Mountain Goat.
+He could care less about jumping on you and licking you after being gone 12 months for deployment but if anyone tries to come in the house at night while ‘Mom’ is home alone asleep they better slam the door in his face or get a very different type of affection.